The Coumadin Lawsuit Specialists

-Mr. Davis is an accomplished coumadin lawsuit attorney in Atlanta, Georgia.
+Mr. Davis is an coumadin lawsuit attorney in Atlanta, Georgia.
 He has received virtually every award and honor available to Georgia trial attorneys.
-He is one of the foremost experts on coumadin toxicity law in Georgia.
-Published on March 16, 2017, last updated on June 27, 2019.
+He is one of the foremost experts on medical malpractice law in Georgia.
+Published on March 16, 2017, last updated on June 21, 2019.

 Coumadin lawsuit lawyers and insurance company attorneys who defend Coumadin toxicity instances know us.
 In reality, almost all of the main players in the insurance protection industry in Georgia know who we are, and what we’re capable of doing in a court.
 They understand our outcomes because they’ve seen us in action.

 Plus, they understand that when we pursue a case, we’ll never pay for anything less than fair treatment to our customers in the form of full financial compensation.
 Selecting Davis Adams for prescription medication errors cases means leveraging our years of expertise, and our reputation for excellence, to help maximize your recovery.

 Coumadin (or warfarin) is a vitamin K antagonist used as an anticoagulant to treat and prevent certain coagulopathic and thromboembolic disorders.
 And it can be dangerous.
 Initially marketed as a pesticide, it’s now used as a medication.
 Toxicity can happen in several ways, including unintentional overdose, which is most likely to occur during the initial dosing phase, a change in diet, or interaction with other medications.